Catherine of Siena: Biographical sources

 There is some internal evidence of Catherine's personality, teaching and work in her nearly four hundred letters, her Dialogue, and her prayers.

-Details about her life have also been drawn from the various sources written shortly after her death to promote her cult and canonization.
-Though much of the material is heavily hagiographic, written to promote her sanctity, it is an important early source for historians seeking to reconstruct Catherine's life.
-Various sources are particularly important, especially the works of Raymond of Capua, who was Catherine's spiritual director and close friend from 1374 to her death and himself became Master General of the Order in 1380.
+Details about her life have also been drawn from the various sources written shortly after her death to promote her cult and canonisation.
+Though much of the material is hagiographic, written to promote her sanctity, it is an important early source for historians seeking to reconstruct Catherine's life.
+Various sources are important, especially the works of Raymond of Capua, who was Catherine's spiritual director and close friend from 1374 to her death and himself became Master General of the Order in 1380.
 Raymond wrote what is known as the Legenda Major, his Life of Catherine which was completed in 1395, fifteen years after Catherine's death.
 It was soon translated into other European languages, including German and English.

 Another important work written after Catherine's death was Libellus de Supplemento (Little Supplement Book), written between 1412 and 1418 by Tommaso d'Antonio Nacci da Siena (commonly called Thomas of Siena, or Tommaso Caffarini); the work is an expansion of Raymond's Legenda Major making heavy use of the notes of Catherine's first confessor, Tommaso della Fonte, that do not survive anywhere else.
 Caffarini later published a more compact account of Catherine's life, the Legenda Minor.

 From 1411 onward, Caffarini also coordinated the compiling of the Processus of Venice, the set of documents submitted as part of the process of canonisation of Catherine, which provides testimony from nearly all of Catherine's disciples.
 There is also an anonymous piece, Miracoli della Beata Caterina (Miracle of Blessed Catherine), written by an anonymous Florentine.
 A few other relevant pieces survive.

 Main sanctuaries

-The main churches in honor of Catherine of Siena are:
+The main churches in honour of Catherine of Siena are: